6 Emergency AC Problems in San Antonio: Why Your AC Isn't Working and What to Do

 Why won't my AC turn on at all?

 Start with the basics: check thermostat batteries, make sure it's set to cool, and inspect both circuit breakers (indoor and outdoor units).
 Also check for a clogged condensate drain, which can trip a safety float switch that shuts the system down.
-If none of those fix it, you likely have a failed electrical component like a capacitor or contactor, which requires a licensed HVAC technician.
+If none of those fix it, you likely have a failed electrical component like a capacitor or contactor, which requires a NATE certified HVAC technician for AC repair in San Antonio.

-What should I do if my AC fan is not spinning?
+What should I do if my AC fan isn't spinning?

 Turn the system off immediately to protect the compressor from overheating.
 The most common cause is a failed run capacitor, which gives the fan motor the energy boost it needs to start.
 A burned-out fan motor is also possible.
 Both repairs require a professional since capacitors store dangerous electrical charge.